You are here

 - a new pharmaceutical form, a new strength or a new route of administration, unless it brings a major contribution to patient care; or

-- an alternative mechanism of action in the absence of a favourable comparison to existing therapeutic goods.
+- an alternative mechanism of action in the absence of a favourable comparison to registered therapeutic goods.

 Step 5: Description of the stage of development